Josh99A/Group-C-Simulation-project/README.md

 ## How to install and run the program
 * Step 1: Create a new folder/ directory
-* step 2: Download/ Clone the app
+* step 2: Download/ Clone the app into the new folder
 * Step 3: Open the folder using your favorite text editor.
 * Step 4: Open the terminal and make sure your in the folder directory.
 * Step 5: Create a virtual Environment